ambipomyan/Wikipages/README.md

 This repo is for my WikiPages -- Samsh Wiki tag to find more!
+- lecture notes
+  - Neurobiology Notes(CHN)
+- software and tools
   - Git and Github
-- Neurobiology Notes(CHN)(DONE)
+- C programming
-- Python envs for ML
   - Omp target code example
   - Notes for getting access to structure entries in C
+- Python programming
+  - Python envs for ML
-- Numba and GPU parallelism in Python
+  - Numba and GPU parallelism in Python(TODO)